malickbax/noSQL-Social-Network-API/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Installation
+Clone this repo and intall the proper NPM packages.
+You will neeed MongoDB and Node.js installed.
+To start, go to the root directory of this application and run `npm i` from your CLI.
+Then, `npm start` to launch the server.
+The application has been set to serve on localhost port 3001.
+From there, use Insomnia to run any tests that you may need.

-## License
+## Walkthough Video
-None
+A full walkthough video can be found [here](......................)

-## Contributors
+## More Projects
-Malick Ba, Software Engineer.
 This project was completed as part of assignments to Coding Bootcamp.
 2022.

-## Test
-No testing required

-## More Projects
-For more projects, please visit my [GitHub page](https://github.com/malickbax)
+For more of my projects, please visit my [GitHub page](https://github.com/malickbax)